 If you are selling a boat and/or motor in South Carolina:

 You must be the titled owner.
-If you are not listed as the owner of the title, you must complete the application process with SCDNR prior to the sale.
+If you are not the titled owner of the boat or outboard motor you are selling, you must complete the application process with SCDNR prior to the sale.

 If you have purchased a boat or motor that has ever been titled and/or registered in South Carolina: